Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: The elements of ML models do not meaningfully represent

-\paragraph{ML Models are generally not ER. } ER makes model elements interpretable and allows to reason about the effects of model or even real-world interventions; as such, ER models suit our image of science as an endeavor aimed at understanding.
-However, as mentioned above, for ER we usually require background knowledge on which components are relevant, and we need to severely restrict the class of relations that can be considered for the given phenomenon.
-These difficulties might lead scientists to either limit their investigations to phenomena that are already well studied or, as \cite{breiman2001statistical} argued, to develop overly simple models for complex phenomena and possibly draw wrong conclusions. \nl ML models excel for complex problems with an unbounded number of components that display ambiguous and entangled relationships i.e. ML models are highly expressive \citep{guhring2020expressivity}.
-ML models are subject-domain independent \citep{bailer2002modeling}, this means that we do not necessarily need subject-domain background knowledge in modeling.
-Instead, ML modeling only requires specifying a broad model class and a set of hyperparameters.
-The choice of these hyperparameters is data-domain specific i.e. they reflect inductive biases that allow for efficient learning. \nl The gain in generality and convenience with ML comes at a price --- ML models are generally not ER.
-As also argued in \cite{boge2022two,bokulich2011scientific,bailer2002modeling}, ML models (e.g. artificial neural networks) contain model elements such as weights, activation functions, or network structure that have no corresponding phenomenon counterpart.
+ER models suit our image of science as an endeavor aimed at understanding.
+ER enables us to reason about the phenomenon, and in causal models it even allows us to reason about effects of model or even real-world interventions.
+However, when constructing ER models, we require background knowledge about which components are relevant, and we usually need to severely restrict the class of relations that can be considered in modeling a given phenomenon.
+These difficulties might lead scientists to either limit their investigations to simple phenomena or to settle for overly simplistic models for complex phenomena and, as \cite{breiman2001statistical} and \cite{van2011targeted} cautioned, possibly draw wrong conclusions. \nl ML models, on the other hand, excel for complex problems with an unbounded number of components that entertain ambiguous and entangled relationships, i.e. ML models are highly expressive \citep{guehring_raslan_kutyniok_2022}.
+Indeed, given enough data, effective prediction with ML requires less subject-domain background knowledge than traditional modeling approaches \citep{bailer2002modeling}.
+While the definition of a prediction task and the encoding of features are still largely based on domain knowledge, the choice of model class, hyperparameters and learning algorithms is often guided by the data types and aims to promote efficient learning for the respective modality, e.g. by selecting architectures such as CNNs for images, LSTMs for sequences or GNNs for relational data. \nl The gain in generality and convenience with ML comes at a price---ML models are generally far from being ER.
+As also argued in \cite{bailer2002modeling,bokulich2011scientific} and \cite{boge2022two}, ML models (e.g. paradigmatically artificial neural networks) contain model elements such as weights that have no obvious phenomenon counterpart.

-\textit{Running example: Artificial Neural Network (ANN). } Suppose Laura is dissatisfied with her linear model and fits a dense three-layer neural network to predict math grades using all available features.\footnote{We chose a neural net to make our argument.
-For training the neural network, Laura splits data into training and test, uses ReLu activation functions and minimizes the MSE loss via gradient descent with an adaptive learning rate.} She reduces the test-set MSE from $16.0$ in the linear-one-variable model case to $8.9$.
-A formal description of the model is given by: